tpowellcio/mbrochh.github.com/source/posts/pelican.md

   front page of [Hacker News](http://news.ycombinator.com/).

-I should mention that Pelican is a Python project and therefore it wouldn't hurt if you knew a bit about Pyhton.
+I should mention that Pelican is a Python project and therefore it wouldn't hurt if you knew a bit about Python.
 I will assume basic Python knowledge here.
 Let's get started: